reijerke/SI507-HW6/README.md

 * **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**

-The <script> tag tells the browser you are running javascript code (HTML Dog https://www.htmldog.com/guides/javascript/beginner/makingstuffhappen/).
+The <script> tag tells the browser you are running JavaScript code (Citing from https://www.htmldog.com/guides/javascript/beginner/makingstuffhappen/).
 To run the entire program you open it in your browser (I just click on the file and it does so automatically).

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
 Explain briefly.**